Azure/batch-shipyard/docs/99-current-limitations.md

 This is a current limitation of the underlying VM and host drivers.
 * On-premise Docker private registries are not supported at this time due to VNet requirements.

+The following Azure Batch actions should only be performed through Batch Shipyard when deploying your workload through this toolkit, as Batch Shipyard needs to take special actions or ensure the intended outcome:
+* Pool resize
+* Task termination (if task is not completed)
+* Task deletion (if task is not completed)